 What is Asado?

-The name Asado would suggest Spanish origins but this Filipino dish is actually Chinese-influenced as you can see in the ingredients used.
+The name “Asado” would suggest Spanish origins but this Filipino dish is actually Chinese-influenced as you can see in the ingredients used.
 Not surprising, since the Philippines was under Spanish rule for 300 years a long long time ago, but longer than that, Filipinos were already trading with China.
 So I would say it is a mixture of both cultures as most of the Filipino dishes are.

-- Pour in water and soy sauce into the pot and stir in brown sugar and add bay leaves.
-Once it starts to boil, let simmer on low heat for about an hour or so until the meat becomes tender--add more water if needed.
-The liquids should be reduced to a thick sauce once the meat is fork-tender.
+- Pour in soy sauce into the pot and add brown sugar and bay leaves.
+Cook until sugar has slightly caramelized, then add water.
+Once it starts to boil, turn down the heat and simmer for 30-40 minutes or until the meat becomes tender–add more water if needed.

-- Add Hoisin sauce and season with pepper.
+- Once the liquids is reduced to a thick sauce and the meat is fork-tender.
+Add Hoisin sauce and season with pepper.
 Stir.